nos1609/AMD_OC_Ryzen/README.md

 MacProMemoryNotificationDisabler is only to be enabled when using SMBIOS _MacPro7,1_ (which requires Catalina).

-[USBWakeFixup](https://github.com/osy86/USBWakeFixup) is an attempt to fix wake issues.
-A modification to EC.aml was made to work in conjunction with this kext.
-EDIT (3/27/20): due to issues with ____PRW___ (included in EC.aml) not properly attaching to a device, both this portion of EC.aml was removed along with USBWakeFixup.kext.
-Until the matter can be properly investigated, it is recommended to disable or remove the kext file as well as update the EC.aml file.

 [SMCAMDProcessor](https://github.com/trulyspinach/SMCAMDProcessor) is useful for providing CPU temperature and frequency information.
 Presently, it is at v034.
-Please refer to its GitHub for the latest updates.
-Also included is the associated AMD Power Gadget app which presents the data.
-(ThunderboltReset was removed on 3/10/20; it was designed for Alpine Ridge and the mobo uses Titan Ridge; NVMeFix was not properly loading and was removed from the repository on 3/21/20.)
+Please refer to its GitHub for the latest updates and for downloading the associated AMD Power Gadget app which presents the data.
+On 3/25/20, SMCAMDProcessor was augmented with _AMDRyzenCPUPowerManagement.kext_ and a new AMD Power Gadget app.

 The above kext files may be updated independent of this repository using [Hackintool](https://www.insanelymac.com/forum/topic/335018-hackintool-v286/), [Kext Updater](https://bitbucket.org/profdrluigi/kextupdater/downloads/) or [OCBuilder](https://github.com/Pavo-IM/ocbuilder/releases).
 However, the final kext group described in the next paragraph are unique to this build and should not normally need updating, especially by a third party source.
 Nor, should other USBPort kext files be used in conjunction with them.